-Mourners injured in stampede chaos at vigil for slain rapper
+Mourners injured in stampede at vigil for slain rapper

 His debut studio album, “Victory Lap” was nominated for Best Rap Album at this year’s Grammy Awards.

-Reporting by Rich McKay in Atlanta; Editing by Michael Perry
+Reporting by Rich McKay in Atlanta; editing by Michael Perry, Larry King